exAspArk/bemi/README.md

 Temporal was born based on challenges faced by big-tech and enterprise companies.
 As a result, it has a complex architecture with deployed clusters, support for databases like Cassandra and optional Elasticsearch, and multiple services for frontend, matching, history, etc. Its main differentiator is writing workflows imperatively instead of describing them declaratively (think of state machines).
 This makes code a lot more complex and forces you to mix business logic with implementation and execution details.
 Some would argue that Temporal's development and user experience are quite rough.
 Plus, at the time of this writing, it doesn't have an official stable SDK for our favorite programming language (Ruby).

-AWS Step Functions rely on using AWS Lambda to execute each action in a workflow.
+AWS Step Functions rely on using AWS Lambda to execute each step in a workflow.
 For various reasons, not everyone can use AWS and their serverless solution.
 Additionally, workflows should be defined in JSON by using Amazon States Language instead of using a regular programming language.

 Argo Workflows rely on using Kubernetes.
-It is closer to infrastructure-level workflows since it relies on running a container for each workflow action and doesn't provide code-level features and primitives.
+It is closer to infrastructure-level workflows since it relies on running a container for each workflow step and doesn't provide code-level features and primitives.
 Additionally, it requires defining workflows in YAML.

 Airflow is a popular tool for data engineering pipelines.
 Unfortunately, it can work only with Python.

 #### Ruby frameworks for writing better code

 There are many libraries that also implement useful patterns and allow better organize the code.
 For example, Interactor, ActiveInteraction, Mutations, Dry-Rb, and Trailblazer.
 They, however, don't help with asynchronous and distributed execution with better reliability guarantees that many of us rely on to execute code "out-of-band" to avoid running long-running workflows in a request/response lifecycle.
-For example, when sending emails, sending requests to other services, running multiple actions in parallel, etc.
+For example, when sending emails, sending requests to other services, running multiple steps in parallel, etc.

 ## License